iwantmyname/blog/preview/2014-08-05-create-a-self-hosted-wordpress-site-with-iwantmyname-and-bluehost.markdown

 ![Bluehost NS]({{ site.images_url }}/2014-08-05-bluehost-ns.png)

 Now that you're setup on the iwantmyname end, head over to [Bluehost](https://www.bluehost.com/track/iwantmyname/) to get your hosting space.
 From there, you'll have access the [Bluehost admin page](https://my.bluehost.com/cgi/home#main), which will let easily install Wordpress with your custom domain name.
+And that's it!

 If you need any additional help with the domain side of the equation, be sure to [let us know](https://iwantmyname.com/support).
 Otherwise, the team at Bluehost should be able to answer any hosting-related questions.